The Dangers of Binge Drinking

 Getting Help for Binge Drinking

-American Addiction Centers (AAC) is one of the leading providers of alcohol abuse treatment in the country.
-With facilities located throughout the U.S., including Las Vegas, we make it easy to access alcohol abuse treatment no matter where you are.10 , 11 Your recovery plan will be customized to meet your particular needs.10, 11.
-You can call our free and confidential helpline 24/7 at 702-800-2682 to learn more about how we can help you stop binge drinking.
+If you think you or a loved one may have a problem with drinking, we can help.
+American Addiction Centers (AAC) is one of the leading providers of alcohol treatment in the country.
+With treatment locations in Las Vegas and throughout the U.S., we make it easy to access alcohol abuse treatment no matter where you are.
+Call our free and confidential helpline 24/7 at to learn more about how we can help you stop binge drinking.